 Each week, TopResume's career advice expert, Amanda Augustine, tackles your questions live on Facebook.
 We'll be republishing those answers here.
-A certified professional career coach (CPCC) and resume writer (CPRW), Amanda has been helping professionals improve their careers for over 10 years.
+As a certified professional career coach (CPCC) and resume writer (CPRW), Amanda has been helping professionals improve their careers for over 10 years.

 In this Q&A, Amanda helps make sense of how long is too long for a resume, and what you should keep — and omit — from your resume if you're an older professional.

-If you are newer to the workforce, I would always use a one-page resume.
-If you have enough information that warrants a second page, you should go for it — but you shouldn't force it either.
-The same thing applies to a three-page resume; I recommend a two-page resume over three pages, unless there are extenuating circumstances.
+If you are newer to the workforce, I would always recommend a one-page resume.
+If you have enough information that warrants a second page, you should go for it — but you shouldn't force it, either.
+The same thing applies to a three-page resume.
+In general, I recommend a two-page resume over three pages, unless there are extenuating circumstances.

-Even in a quick glance — the less than 10 seconds a recruiter spends looking at your resume — the top third of your resume needs to set the stage for everything else.
+Even at a quick glance (recruiters spend less than 10 seconds looking at your resume before making a decision) the top third of your resume needs to set the stage for everything else.
 That's what needs to catch the reader's eye.

-You need to have your name, your contact information, your professional title, and a short professional summary — that really is the elevator pitch of the rest of your resume.
-Make sure to incorporate your strengths and skills so that they have a high-level understanding of what you're about from the get-go, with your most recent experience on that front page as well.
+You need to have your name, your contact information, your professional title, and a short professional summary, which really is the elevator pitch for the rest of your resume.
+Make sure to incorporate your strengths and skills so that the recruiter has a high-level understanding of what you're about from the get-go, with your most recent experience on that front page as well.

-Overall, I think professionals are trending towards two pages instead of one because a two-page resume gives recruiters what they want to see.
+Overall, I think professionals are trending toward two pages instead of one because a two-page resume presents recruiters with everything they want to see.

-TopResume did a study about a year ago where we looked at self-written, DIY resumes vs. professionally written resumes.
-As part of the study, we asked recruiters different questions to understand what they liked better in terms of resumes, and more importantly why.
+TopResume completed a study where we looked at self-written, DIY resumes and compared them to professionally written resumes.
+As part of the study, we asked recruiters different questions to understand which they were more impressed by and, more importantly, why.
 What's the difference?

-The professional resumes looked and read more polished, leaving recruiters feeling more confident in presenting these candidates to their hiring managers.
-We also asked “What do you think this person is worth in the job market?”, and professionally written resumes were valued about seven percent higher than those that were self-written.
+The professional resumes looked and read as more polished, leaving recruiters feeling more confident in the prospect of presenting these candidates to their hiring managers.
+We also asked the recruiters to estimate the candidates' value in the job market, and those with professionally written resumes were valued at seven percent higher than those whose were self-written.

 A professionally written resume presents a compelling career narrative.
-Your resume tells a story — how do you weave a story that shows that you did this and that, and that's why you're now qualified and would make a good candidate for this type of role?
+Your resume tells a story.
+How well do you weave a story that shows your background and why you're now qualified and would make a good candidate for a certain role?

-Q: How do you articulate your 20 years of experience on your resume?
+Q: How do I articulate 20 years of experience on my resume?

-You only want to focus on the most recent 15 years, and the amount of detail you include for each role decreases as you go back in your career.
+You only want to focus on the most recent 15 years of work experience, and the amount of detail you include for each role should decrease as you go back in your career.
 The reality is employers are going to say, “That's great what you did 10 years ago, but what have you done recently that's relevant to what I'm hiring for?”

 That's great what you did 10 years ago, but what have you done recently that's relevant to what I'm hiring for?

-For someone who has a lot of experience, what I typically recommend is: In addition to having your professional summary and areas of expertise, include a career highlights section on the first page.
-A highlights section is three or five bullets long and shows off the headliners from your 20 year career.
+For someone who has a lot of experience, what I typically recommend is: In addition to having your Professional Summary and Areas of Expertise, include a Career Highlights section on the first page.
+A highlights section is three or five bullets that show off the headliners from your 20-year career.

 Not sure how to do this?
-You can see how a career highlights section is formatted here in my article about ways to improve your senior-level resume.
+You can see how a Career Highlights section is formatted in my article about ways to improve your senior-level resume.

-Include anything that is highly brag worthy, as well as very relevant to what you're pursuing today, so that if the role does fall towards the bottom of page two, it's getting a nod on the first page.
+Include anything that is highly brag-worthy, as well as particularly relevant to what you're pursuing today.
+That way, if the role does fall toward the bottom of page two, it's still getting a nod on the first page.
 Remember to look at each role and curate the information you're providing based on what your current goal is.

-How do you articulate additional duties on a resume?
+Q: How do I articulate additional duties on a resume?

-A resume is not your transcript from school where every single detail of everything you've done in every job you've ever held is included.
+A resume is not your transcript from school where every single detail of every job you've ever held is included.
 Instead, a resume is a marketing document.
-You get to curate the content you provide, which means determining what details you want to share and what details you want to downplay or omit because they aren't relevant to the role you're after.
+You get to curate the content you provide, which means determining what details you want to share and what details you want to downplay or omit because they aren't relevant to your goals.